dulbrich/ward-cleaning-2025-3/docs/CONTACTS.md

 7. Test with various device sizes for responsive design

 ## Privacy and Security Considerations
-- Store minimal identifying information in the do_not_contact table
+- **No personally identifiable information**: The do_not_contact table stores only anonymous hashes and metadata
+- **Complete anonymity**: Even if the database is compromised, it contains no personally identifiable information
-- Use the same hashing algorithm as anonymous_users for consistency
+- **Hash-based identification**: Uses the same secure hashing algorithm as anonymous_users for consistency
-- Ensure all database operations have appropriate row-level security
+- **Minimal data collection**: Only stores the absolute minimum data required to identify contacts for exclusion
+- **Zero exposure risk**: No name, phone, or other contact details are stored in the do_not_contact table
-- Only authenticated users can view and modify the do-not-contact list
+- **Robust access control**: Row-level security ensures only authenticated users can view and modify the list